Wednesday, December 1, 2021

 4. Changes in academic performance.
 The lack of focus on academics as well as projects may be an indicator of a potential crisis.

-5. Getting in to fights or other forms of aggresion must be monitored and dealt with in a way that will bring forth deep seeded information.
+5. Getting in to fights or other forms of aggression must be monitored and dealt with in a way that will bring forth deep seeded information.

 These are jumping off points to slow or stop violence in schools.
 Here are some other pros and cons:

-5. Secure every possible entrance to the building allowing only one legitimate entance that is locked during the school day with a staff member monitoring it.
+3. Secure every possible entrance to the building allowing only one legitimate entry that is locked during the school day with a staff member monitoring it.

 BAN ASSAULT WEAPONS!

-There are many more that would be available for some schools.
-Security cameras, drones etc. Let nothing stand in the way of the safety of the children.
+There are many more ideas that would be available for schools including but not limited to Security cameras, metal detectors, drones etc. Let nothing stand in the way of the safety of the children.

 Thursday, November 18, 2021